RIMMER: No Laughing Matter – the unintended hilarity of Russia’ special military operation

 They shouldn’t.

 The importance of humour as a means of undermining an authoritarian state cannot be overplayed.
-Totalitarian regimes despises jokes because each one is a tiny revolution, they crack the porcelain bauble of the dictator’s distended ego and undermine the authority he (and it’s always a he) projects.
+Totalitarian regimes despise jokes because each one is a tiny revolution, they crack the porcelain bauble of the dictator’s distended ego and undermine the authority he (and it’s always a he) projects.
 Sedition thrives amid the irony.
 Ridicule of the system weakened the Soviet Union and helped bring about its collapse.

 Moreover, it’s comedy gold.